temporalio/documentation/docs/cloud/index.md

 An Action is the fundamental pricing unit in <a class="tdlp" href="#">Temporal Cloud<span class="tdlpiw"><img src="/img/link-preview-icon.svg" alt="Link preview icon" /></span><span class="tdlpc"><span class="tdlppt">What is Temporal Cloud?</span><br /><br /><span class="tdlppd">Temporal Cloud is a managed, hosted Temporal environment that provides a platform for Temporal Applications.</span><span class="tdlplm"><br /><br /><a class="tdlplma" href="#">Learn more</a></span></span></a>.

+The following operations result in Actions, which are billed monthly.

 **Workflows**

 - **Workflow started.**